daniel-schwarzenbach/CSP_Project/docs/CodingGuidelines.md

 `using namespace std;` or any other auto inclusion of a namespace. only use `using std::something` for the things you regulary need to use.

-`using flt = float` - our generic floatingpoint: Allows for an easy change in precition\
+`using flt = double` - our generic floatingpoint: Allows for an easy change in precition\
 if you now you need a certain precition dont hesitate to use another type.

 `Spin` : Our Spin class that works with all representations